 Selecting the right clinical trial solution

 Simply adding IRT to a trial will not guarantee an efficient supply chain solution.
 Each clinical trial has specific needs, therefore IRT solutions need to be adaptable and should offer a range of capabilities to choose from.
 The complexity and the number of variables involved – such as the number of clinical material types, label languages, countries, and dosing schedules – will impact the overall efficiency and cost-effectiveness of each trial.
-An all-encompassing IRT solution works best when used to manage a trial with a high number of participants which need randomization and monitoring.
+An all-encompassing IRT solution works best when used to manage a trial with a high number of participants which needs randomization and monitoring.
 However, IRT is not right for all clinical trials and can sometimes overcomplicate a project.

 Early-stage trials or open-label trials which have fewer subjects or those that do not call for large-scale randomization and therefore require low patient interaction may not benefit from an IRT solution.
 However, this does not mean these project coordinators would not also greatly benefit from additional control and visibility over drug management and data collection in other areas of the trial.
-For smaller trials such as these, an inventory management system (IMS) might be the perfect solution in place of the IRT platform.
+For smaller trials such as these, an inventory management system (IMS), such as Clinventory, might be the perfect solution in place of the IRT platform.

 Choosing the right clinical trial solution for distribution and supply optimization may seem overwhelming.
-While it is tempting to save costs and proceed with a clinical trial manually, setbacks in timeline, extra personnel and risk in human error may end up costing more in the long run.
+While it is tempting to save costs and proceed with a clinical trial manually, setbacks in timeline, extra personnel and risk of human error may end up costing more in the long run.
 Considering an IRT or IMS solution and how they might add value to the specific needs of a clinical trial will add transparency, free up time and personnel, and ultimately set the trial up for success.

 Sharp has developed a suite of clinical IRT solutions that are designed to be flexible, scalable and efficient, offering clinical trial supply management of everything from patient randomization and real-time drug allocation to dynamic drug supply forecasting and reporting.